top of page

 Carefully timed hedge trimming to ensure wildlife can feed on autumn berries before the nesting season begins.

-Erecting safety fencing along the A149 main road.
+• Erected safety fencing along the A149 main road

 Creating a Haven for Wildlife: